kcm2/ab/references/angelbeatshd.rst

 * The contenders are ready at the start line of the relay race, with Takamatsu also running.
 * Yuri asks if he's fast.
 Yusa replies she doesn't know as she didn't investigate as Yuri didn't ask.
 * The race starts, Class F in first, C in second and E in third.
 Someone in class B (the one Takamatsu and Mitsumura are in) trips and falls and falls behind.
 Class C's 2nd runner drops their baton.
 F is in the lead.
-* The runner for class C approches Takamatsu, and he takes off his shirt.
+* The runner for class C approaches Takamatsu, and he takes off his shirt.
 The baton has been passed to him and he starts running.
 He passes 6 people and is now in 2nd place.
 Takamatsu passes the baton to Mitsumura.
 He passes class F and is in the lead.
 * Class C's runner passes the baton to Shiina and she sets off running too.
 She quickly catches up to Mitsumura.
-* As they approch the finish line, it is neck-and-neck with Shiina just infront of Mitsumura.
-Takamatsu shouts, and Mitsumura passes the finish line just infront of Shiina.
+* As they approach the finish line, it is neck-and-neck with Shiina just in front of Mitsumura.
+Takamatsu shouts, and Mitsumura passes the finish line just in front of Shiina.
 * Mitsumura comes to tears, with Takamatsu running towards him, but Mitsumura says "thank you" and vanishes.
 Takamatsu is shocked.
-Yuri is disappointed that he disappear.
+Yuri is disappointed that he disappears.
 * Back in the principal's office, Yuri explains how the world works, Yuri misleads Takamatsu with explaining how the world works [#wis-22]_.
 * Takamatsu joins the SSS.